-A Quincy, Mass., native, Del Vecho studied theater production at BU and went on to work in theater for 15 years, most of them at Minneapolis’ famed Guthrie Theater.
+A Quincy, Mass., native, Del Vecho studied theater production at BU and went on to work in theater for 15 years, most of that at Minneapolis’ famed Guthrie Theater.
 It was there, he says, that he learned the importance of story development and visual storytelling.
 Both of those skills made him attractive to Disney Animation, which at the time was turning out hits such as The Lion King and Beauty and the Beast.
-The studio approached him in 1995 with a job offer Del Vecho couldn’t refuse.
+The studio approached him in 1995 with a job offer he couldn’t refuse.

 “I think it was because they found great success in the past with directors and producers who had come from a theater background,” Del Vecho says.
 “At the time, the studio was being run by two theater veterans—Thomas Schumacher and Peter Schneider—and so they valued that sort of work.”

 It wasn’t until the success of another animated film about an atypical princess, 2010’s Tangled, that the studio decided to again try developing The Snow Queen, opting this time for a 3-D treatment.
 Chris Buck (Tarzan), joined later by Jennifer Lee (Wreck-It Ralph), came on to direct and Del Vecho was brought in to produce.
 As were producers and writers before them, the team was soon stumped over the Snow Queen character, but help with the problem came from Pixar and Disney Animation Studios chief creative officer John Lasseter, an executive producer on the film.

-“Originally we portrayed Elsa, The Snow Queen, as a true villain,” Del Vecho says.
+“Originally we portrayed Elsa, the Snow Queen, as a true villain,” Del Vecho says.
 “But that evolved over time, because we weren’t connecting with her in a way that we could understand what she was doing.
 We found making her a sister and making her driven through fear made her relatable.
 So the theme of our movie is ‘love versus fear.’”